MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 Whether you're performing user-driven or self-deploying device deployments, the troubleshooting process is about the same.
 It's useful to understand the flow for a specific device:

 1. A network connection is established.
 The connection can be a wireless (Wi-fi) or wired (Ethernet) connection.
 2. The Windows Autopilot profile is downloaded.
-When you use a wired connection, or manually establish a wireless connection, the profile downloadeds from the Autopilot deployment service as soon as the network connection is in place.
+When you use a wired connection, or manually establish a wireless connection, the profile downloads from the Autopilot deployment service as soon as the network connection is in place.
 3. User authentication occurs.
 When performing a user-driven deployment, the user will enter their Azure Active Directory credentials, which will be validated.
 4. Azure Active Directory join occurs.
 For user-driven deployments, the device will be joined to Azure AD using the specified user credentials.
 For self-deploying scenarios, the device will be joined without specifying any user credentials.
 5. Automatic MDM enrollment occurs.
 As part of the Azure AD join process, the device will enroll in the MDM service configured in Azure AD (for example, Microsoft Intune).